yourdevkalki/arbitrum-vibekit/typescript/lib/arbitrum-vibekit-core/docs/rationale.md

   - Result wrapper pattern: Rejected as unnecessarily complex
   - Separate validation phase: Rejected as less flexible and composable
 - **Reference:** Lending agent hook implementations, A2A protocol requirements, user analysis of pattern benefits

 ---

+## MCP Client Dependency Injection for Context Providers (v2.5)

+- **Decision:** Pass initialized MCP clients to context providers as a required `deps` parameter when a context provider is supplied to `agent.start()`.
+- **Rationale:**
+  - **Initialization Order**: Context providers often need data from MCP servers (e.g., token capabilities), but context loading happens before MCP client initialization in the original design
+  - **Framework Handles Complexity**: Aligns with the principle that "framework handles complexity, agents stay simple" - the framework manages MCP lifecycle and provides ready-to-use clients
+  - **Clear Contract**: When you provide a context provider, you always get deps - no ambiguity about availability
+  - **No Duplicate Connections**: Avoids the anti-pattern of creating temporary MCP clients just for context loading
+  - **Junior Developer Friendly**: Simple pattern - receive initialized clients, use them to fetch data
+  - **Active Development Advantage**: Since the framework is under active development, we can make clean API decisions without legacy concerns
+- **Implementation:**
+  - Modified `agent.start()` to initialize MCP clients before calling context provider
+  - Context provider signature: `(deps: { mcpClients: Record<string, Client> }) => Promise<TContext> | TContext`
+  - All MCP clients from all skills are aggregated into a single map for easy access
+  - The pattern naturally extends if we need to pass other framework-managed resources in the future
+- **Problem Solved:** Enables the lending agent to fetch token maps from MCP during startup without violating framework principles
+- **Reference:** User analysis of context loading problem, framework philosophy from lessons 6, 10, and 11

+---